MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-formulas.md

 search.app:
   - PowerApps
 ---
-# Get started with canvas-app formulas in PowerApps
+# Get started with canvas-app formulas in Power Apps

 Configure your canvas app with formulas that not only calculate values and perform other tasks (as they do in Excel) but also respond to user input (as an app requires).